githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

-# Generating Javascript code for ATS source
+# Generating JS code from ATS source

 ## About

-This tutorial gives  a simple overview of how to  compile ATS programs into Javascript  that can be run  in all the major  browsers available today.
-We'll  go through what tools  you'll need and provide  a simple wall clock implementation based on ATS, Javascript, and the HTML5 Canvas API.
+This tutorial gives a simple overview of an approach to compiling ATS programs into Javascript that can be run in all the major web browsers available today.
+We will go through what tools you need and provide a simple wall clock implementation based on ATS, Javascript, and the HTML5 Canvas API.

-This is a work in progress and is by no means complete.
+This is a work in progress and we encourage interested people to participate.

 ## Motivation

-Since its inception, ATS has been used primarily for low level systems programming in areas suitable for  C. The combination of dependent and linear  types provide  a  system where  programmers may  automatically enforce high  level constraints on  their applications as  an integral part of development.
+Since its inception, ATS has been used primarily for low-level systems programming in areas suitable for C. The availability of advanced types in ATS such as dependent types and linear types provides a highly expressive and flexible means for programmers to capture (sophisticated) invariants in their programs as an integral part of program construction.

-Javascript has  become the  language of  the new  web.
-For  the client portion  of web  applications,  it  is highly  portable  and now  very efficient thanks to optimizing engines such as V8 and Spidermonkey.
-As more and  more services  are implemented in  the browser,  people have been  interested  in  seeing  Javascript  as  a  target  language  for traditional compilers.
-In  fact, the asm.js project seeks  to define a small subset of Javascript to serve as a simple assembly language than ahead-of-time  compiling interpreter  could translate  to native  code very efficiently.
+Javascript (JS) has become the de facto language of the new web.
+For the client portion of web applications, JS is not only highly portable but also very efficient due to optimizing engines such as V8 and Spidermonkey.
+As more and more services are implemented in web browsers, people have been interested in seeing JS as a target language for traditional compilers.
+In fact, the asm.js project seeks to define a small subset of JS to serve as a simple assembly language that can be efficiently translated to native code by an ahead-of-time compiling interpreter

-Naturally, it  is an  interesting idea  to take  existing applications written in  C and compiling  them down to this  Javascript "assembly".
-The  obvious  advantage  is   portability,  this  program  should,  in principle, run  in most  of the browsers  available today.
-Aside from existing applications, new programs written  in C could perform faster than  their  Javascript  equivalents.
-This  claim  may  require  some explanation.
-In our "assembly" subset, all  data from the C program is outside of garbage collection since it exists in a large static array.
-In addition,  most operations in  the code will  be in a  small subset that an interpreter should easily translate to native code, instead of the more cumbersome translation of more feature rich javascript.
+Naturally, it is an interesting idea to take existing applications written in C and compiling them down to this JS "assembly".
+The obvious advantage is portability, since this program should, in principle, run in most of the browsers available today.
+Aside from existing applications, new programs written in C can perform more efficiently, both time-wise and memory-wise, than their counterparts written in JS directly.
+In this "assembly" subset of JS, all data from the C program is outside of garbage collection since it exists in a large static array.
+Also, most operations in the code will be in a small subset that should be much more suitable for an ahead-of-time compiling interpreter to perform efficient translation than the general feature-rich JS.

-With  any  performance gains  we  wish  to see  comes  responsibility.
-Suddenly, we  are faced  with all  the nasty  pitfalls that  come from writing  native code  such as  pointer arithmetic,  memory leaks,  and buffer overflows.
-Fortunately, ATS was  developed as a tool to address these problems.
-Using this  Javascript backend, we'd  like to  make a case for writing efficient and reliable programs for the browser.
+With any performance gains we wish to see comes responsibility as we are faced with all the pitfalls that are often associated with writing native code such as erroneous pointer arithmetic, memory leaks, and buffer overflows.
+Fortunately, ATS has been developed precisely as a tool to effectively address these programming pitfalls.
+With this JS backend, we would like to make a convincing case for writing efficient and reliable programs to run on web browsers.

-Furthermore,   Javascript  applications   have   become  advanced   as manipulating binary  data for audio/video, websockets,  and the canvas provide  low level  and feature  rich APIs.
-Here, both  dependent and linear  types can  provide  great advantage  in enforcing  constraints statically that otherwise would be difficult and error prone.
+Furthermore, JS applications have become advanced as manipulating binary data for audio/video, websockets, and canvases provide low-level and feature-rich APIs.
+We expect that advanced types such as dependent linear and linear types to provide great advantages in enforcing constraints statically that would otherwise be difficult and error-prone to do.

 ## Dependencies